 When review is complete, the export officer will advise the Office of International Services or University Counsel as to whether a license IS or IS NOT required so that the correct box is checked in Part 6 of the form.

-If an export license is needed from the Commerce Department or State Department for your employee, the ORD export officers can prepare license requests and submit them on behalf of the university.
-Bear in mind though, filing for export licenses takes time (45-90 days after license application) for approval from the government after filing.
-Failure to obtain the appropriate license or other government approval, or failure to file correct export information on the visa petition can have civil and criminal penalties.
+If an export license is needed from the Commerce Department or State Department for your employee, the ORD export officers can prepare license requests and submit them on behalf of the University.
+Bear in mind though, filing for export licenses takes time (45 to 90 days after license application) for approval from the government after filing.
+Failure to obtain the appropriate license or other government approval, or failure to file correct export information on the visa petition, can have civil and criminal penalties.